A Checklist for Supporting Someone with Parkinson’s

 Proper nutrients (proteins, carbohydrates, lipids, vitamins, minerals) are all needed fuel for the person-with-Parkinson's.
 While there is not a Parkinson’s-specific-diet, the evidence is emerging favoring either the Mediterranean or a plant-based diet in an attempt to slow the progression of Parkinson’s.

-Find out how well they are sleeping at night
+Find out how well they are sleeping

 It is vital to know if they are getting enough sleep every night.
 Why?
 Please think of the brain like a sponge filling up with fluid all-day long; during our time to sleep, we squeeze the excess liquid out and restore/refresh our mind.
 Insomnia is shared from both treatments and as a clinical feature of Parkinson’s.